Lige Clarke: Personal life and death

 Clarke and Nichols published a memoir about their lives together, which is titled I Have More Fun with You Than Anybody, in 1972.
 Whenever Clarke was not writing he was teaching Hatha Yoga in Manhattan and read poetry written by Walt Whitman.
-Despite traveling all around the world, Lige was always welcome back home.
 His sister, Shelbianna Rhein, described him as "everyone's favorite"; he was especially loved by his mother, nieces, and nephews.
 Clarke's upbringing in Appalachia was said, by his sister, to be a massive influence on his creative, free spirit.
 Shelbianna said, "Despite the lack of museums, dance studios, and other advantages children on the outside of the mountains enjoyed, we grew up in a nurturing environment with a rich culture of mountain ballads, art, simple values, and people who cared about each other."

-Later on Clarke and Nichols wrote their second book together entitled, Roommates Can't Always Be Lovers: An Intimate Guide to Male-Male Relationships".
-This book contained samplings of letters sent to them in the capacities as columnists for both Screw and editors of Gay and their answers.
-The reader can expect to find some counsel that goes beyond traditional labels of male and female, old and young, beautiful and ugly.
-This book also was created in order to bring a warm appreciation of community to the reader, one of which transcends sexuality itself.
+Clarke and Nichols wrote their second book together entitled, Roommates Can't Always Be Lovers: An Intimate Guide to Male-Male Relationships".
+This book contained samplings of letters sent to them in the capacities as columnists for both Screw and editors of Gay, and their answers.
+The book was written to make the gay community more approachable to readers.

-On February 10, 1975, Clarke was shot and killed near Veracruz, Mexico, while traveling with a friend, Charlie Black.
-The two men were pursued while driving by four men on two motorcycles before being shot.
-Each motorcycle had one man as driver and one equipped with a machine gun.
-Clarke was shot through the chest multiple times by gunfire, while Black was only wounded.
+On February 10, 1975, Clarke was shot and killed in Mexico while traveling with a friend, Charlie Black.
+While driving near Veracruz, the two were pursued by four men on two motorcycles, the pillion riders armed with machine guns.
+Clarke died of multiple chest wounds; Black was only wounded.

 With the help of Carl Perkins, a former U.S. Representative from Hindman, Clarke's father was able to have his remains airlifted home.
-Once there, Clarke's funeral was held at the family church, with Jack Nichols in attendance.
+Clarke's funeral was held at the family church, with Jack Nichols in attendance.